Executive Summary

 The advertiser network effect provides a second layer of moat.
 With 7+ million advertisers bidding on billions of keywords, Google's auction achieves a liquidity that no competitor can match.
 High liquidity means that virtually any search query can be matched with a relevant ad — even obscure long-tail queries like "organic dog food delivery in Boulder, CO."
 This comprehensiveness creates a superior user experience (users see relevant results) and a superior advertiser experience (advertisers can reach precisely the customers they want).
 A competitor would need millions of advertisers to achieve comparable liquidity, but advertisers go where the users are — and users are on Google.

 Google's dominance of the search advertising market (90%+ share) has attracted significant antitrust scrutiny.
 The US Department of Justice filed landmark antitrust cases in 2020 and 2023, arguing that Google maintains its search monopoly through exclusionary deals (paying Apple billions annually to be the default search engine on iPhones).
-A 2024 ruling found Google had maintained an illegal monopoly in search.
+Recent court rulings have found Google maintained an illegal monopoly in search.
 Remedies under consideration include forced divestiture of Chrome or Android, prohibition of default search deals, and mandatory sharing of search data.
 Any structural remedy could fundamentally alter the ad auction dynamics described in this analysis.

 Legacy & Lessons